jinzhenfan/jekyll-now/_posts/2016-9-20-Web crawling from Twitter and emotional analysis.md

 category: analysis
 ---

 People are getting crazy with Pokemon Go recently.
-Teenagers are wondering around along rivers and in parks to hunt for Pokemons.
-Grandma and Grandpa are driving out to hunt for rare ones.
-However, more and more people think it is getting out of control.
-Some Pokemon fans are playing with their iPhones while driving on highway.
+Teenagers are wondering around along rivers and in parks to hunt.
+Grandma and Grandpa are driving out to catch rare ones.
+However, it is getting crazy.
+Some Pokemon fans are playing with their iPhones while driving on highway...
 So I wonder what the result will be like to do an emotional analysis on the topic of #Pokemon Go# on Twitter.

 In this blog, I will first build a web crawler to capture real-time tweets.
 Then tweets are filtered based on location and keywords, so that only tweets that contains keyword "#Pokemon" and sent in US are left.
 Then I trained two Naive Bayes classifiers using two different corpus from nltk, the movie_reviews and twitter_samples, respectively.
 However, surprising results are found that the classifier trained by movie_reviews are more reliable, even the data sets are from Twitter.
 I will talk about them in details.

 ### Web Crawling for Real-Time Twitter Streaming

 Here I use an easy-to-use Python library called tweepy for accessing the Twitter API.
 First of all, one must have access_token, and consumer_key to access the authorization.
 Then a StreamListener class will be buit to monitor the tweeter streaming.
-ANy newly posted tweets will triggert the on_status function in this lister.
+Any newly posted tweets will triggert the on_status function in this listener.
 Within this on_status function, one can do filtering, natural language processing and classification.
 To prevent overflow, one can either set a time limit or item number limit on the streaming.

-Below is my Python code for the Tweeter API authorizatin part:
+Below is my Python code for the Tweeter API authorization part:
 ```python
 import tweepy
 import time